 - 1. Place the front body panel/rack assembly into position on the frame. - 2.
 Connect the headlights and running lights; then secure the harnesses to the frame using the existing push clips. - 3.
 Secure the front fascia to the front bumper using the existing four Torx-head screws. - 4.
 Secure the lower fascia to the front bumper using two new "patch-lock" bolts.
-Tighten to 8 ft-lb. - 5.
+Tighten to 8 ft-lb (10.9 N-m). - 5.
 Secure the rack mount to the frame using new "patch-lock" shoulder bolts.
-Tighten to 13 ft-lb. - 6.
+Tighten to 13 ft-lb (17.7 N-m). - 6.
 Secure the front body panel to the footwells using the existing cap screws. - 7.
 With the console tilted up, connect the accessory plug and ignition switch harnesses; then tilt the console into position and slide forward until correctly positioned. - 8.
 Install the center access panel and secure to the console with the two Torx-head screws.
-Tighten to 8 ft-lb. - 9.
-Connect the gauge; then press the gauge into posi- - 10.
+Tighten to 8 ft-lb (10.9 N-m). - 9.
+Connect the gauge; then press the gauge into position. - 10.
 Install the side panels making sure the tabs are all correctly in the slots and the shift lever is correctly oriented; then secure with the fasteners. - 11.
 Install the left-side engine cover; then install the shift lever knob. - 12.
 Install the seat making sure it locks securely in place.